ArtsEngine/ArtsEngagementJupyterBook-Build/intro.md

 ## Acknowledgements

+"Draft version 1.3, 10/5/20.
+This work has not been peer reviewed.
+Please do not copy or cite without author's permission."

 **Suggested Citation:**
 Harp, G., Mexicotte, D., and Bowman, J. *Impacts of Curricular and Co-Curricular Arts Engagement on Post-Secondary Student Development* [Arts Engagement Project Working Paper].
 (2020, March 1). url: https://artsengagementproject.site